phreeza/manuscript_axon_potentials/doc/manuscript.md

 information processing.
-This tendency of temporal precision also aligns well with the fact that our model predicts that the dipole moment is maximal when the spatial spread of the activation is equal to the size of the projection zone, favouring short activation times of < 10 ms for typical brain region sizes and conduction velocities.
+This tendency of temporal precision also aligns well with the fact that our model predicts that the dipole moment is maximal when the spatial spread of the activation is equal to the size of the projection zone, favoring short activation times (< 1 ms) for typical projection zone sizes (1 mm) and conduction velocities (1 m/s).

 Relationships to more detailed biophysical models
 -----------

-In the systems we were aiming to approximate with our model, NL and thalamocortical projections, synaptic boutons are typically small, and we did not model them explicitly.
-In other systems, such as the neuromuscular junction, the synaptic ultrastructure can be very large when compared to the axon bundle [@Harris1979Relationship].
-Such a large junction with an overall length of up to1 mm was modeled by @Gydikov1986Extracellular.
-They found a significant effect of this structure on the extracellular field potential.
-The single flaring and tapering neuromuscular junction had a similar effect to the entire projection zone in our model, with the flaring causing a similar effect as the bifurcations, and the tapering taking the role of the terminations in our model.
+In the systems we were aiming to describe with our model, for example NL and thalamocortical projections, synaptic boutons are typically small, and we did not model them explicitly.
+In other systems such as the neuromuscular junction, the synaptic ultrastructure can be very large when compared to the axon bundle [@Harris1979Relationship;@Katz1950].
+Such a large junction with an overall length of up to 1 mm was modeled by @Gydikov1986Extracellular.
+They found a significant effect of this structure on the EFP.
+The single flaring and tapering neuromuscular junction in their model had a similar effect as the entire projection zone in our model, with the flaring causing a similar effect as the bifurcations, and the tapering taking the role of the terminations in our model.
 Given that synaptic boutons are several orders of magnitude smaller in NL and cortex, we do not expect a similar effect in our system.

-The currents flowing in somewhat smaller synaptic boutons were studied by
+The membrane currents flowing in somewhat boutons were studied by
-@Geiger2000Dynamic, who recorded from the terminals of hippocampal mossy fibers.
-They examined the effects of both the calcium and potassium conductances.
-The potassium conductances had the effect of broadening the incoming spikes in an activity-dependent manner.
-This spike broadening is hypothesised to be mediated by slow inactivation of the potassium channels and takes place on a timescale of > 100 ms, and is therefor not relevant to the present study.
-It could be captured by incorporating a variable $\sigma_\text{spike}$ in Equation
+@Geiger2000Dynamic, who recorded from the terminals of hippocampal mossy fibers and examined calcium and potassium conductances.
+The potassium conductances broadened the incoming spikes in an activity-dependent manner.
+This spike broadening is hypothesised to be mediated by slow inactivation of the potassium channels and takes place on a timescale of > 100 ms, and is thus not relevant to the present study.
+Spike broadening could be captured in our model by incorporating a $\sigma_\text{spike}$ that is variable in time in Equation \ref{eqn:pmax}.
-\ref{eqn:pmax}.

-The calcium currents reported by @Geiger2000Dynamic are triggered by individual spikes and take place on a timescale of a few ms, and are as such more relevant to this study.
-They show only inflowing currents in the bouton compartment.
-This implies that the return currents flow along the axon, leading to an axial dipole moment.
-Because the current only flows in one direction in the bouton, this dipole moment will have only one peak in its time course, unlike the biphasic time course observed in our experiments and models.
-This means that depending on the exact relative timing of the calcium currents relative to the spike-related currents, the bouton could contribute to either an enhancement or reduction of the overall dipole moment, depending on whether it coincides with the phase with the same or opposite polarity.
-Based on the small size of the synaptic boutons and the monopolar currents associated with them, we expect this contribution to be small is most cases observed here.
-The addition of synaptic bouton compartments could nonetheless an interesting extension of the model for further refinement in future work.
+The calcium currents reported by @Geiger2000Dynamic, further quantified by @Alle2009 (their Figure 1D).
+Calcium currents were much smaller in amplitude than and temporally overlapping with sodium and potassium currents.
+We therefore neglegted calcium currents in our model.

 Modeling the myelinated compartments, we took the classical view that they are purely passive and strongly insulated from extracellular space.
-It has been shown that myelinated compartments do in fact express active conductances, in particular in the paranodal region of the myelinated sections [@Chiu1981Evidence;@Waxman1985Organization].
-Including this more detailed distribution of ion channels should could lead to a different shape of the spectrum at any given point, in a similar manner to the effect described by
+Myelinated compartments do in fact express active conductances, in particular in the paranodal and juxtaparanodal region of the myelinated sections [@Chiu1981Evidence;@Waxman1985Organization].
+Including such a detailed distribution of ion channels in our model leads to a different shape of the waveform  and spectrum of the EFP of an action potential, possibly in a similar manner to the effect described by
 @Ness2016Active for active conductances on dendrites.
-The conclusions drawn by our analytical model are, however, independent of the precise active conductances and distribution of myelinated and active segments along the axons, as the model only considers averages across an entire bundle, and effective waveforms of the action potential.
-We therefore do not expect the spatial scaling of the entire waveform or individual frequency components to be affected by active conductances in the myelinated segments.
+The conclusions drawn by our model are, however, independent of the precise active conductances and distribution of myelinated and active segments along the axons, because we rely only on the gross waveform of propagating action potentials, and not finer details.
+Active conductances and capacitive currents in the myelinated segments could affect the shape of the action potential waveform, but do not affect our conclusion about the spatial scaling behaviour of the EFP.

-Because of the treatment of effective waveforms, our analytical model does not include any intrinsic low-pass filtering as can be derived for dendritic models [@Linden2010Intrinsic;@Einevoll2013Modelling; for reviews see @Buzsaki2012Origin].
-The effective additional currents flowing at bifurcations and terminations, as well as the capacitive currents, are low-frequency contributions to the overall membrane currents in our model.
+Because of the treatment of gross waveforms, our analytical model does not include any intrinsic low-pass filtering as can be derived for dendritic models [@Linden2010Intrinsic;@Einevoll2013Modelling; for reviews see @Buzsaki2012Origin].
+The effective additional currents flowing at bifurcations and terminations, are however low-frequency contributions to the overall membrane currents in our model.
-Extending our model to treat these currents separately might show if axons could contribute to the observed $1/f$ scaling of the EFP [@Pritchard1992Brain].
+Extending our model to treat these currents separately might show whether axons could contribute to the observed $1/f$ scaling of the spectrum of the EFP [@Pritchard1992Brain].

 Conclusion